jmohler1970/Taffy_Verbs/README.md

 {
-status 		: 'success', 				// This status will go all the way through to context class in Bootstrap, or Bulma, or Material Design time 		: GetHttpTimeString(now()), 	// This is just easy to do, and can quickly be seen message_code 	: 'HELLO_WORLD', 			// When I get to i18n, this will be the raw key.
+status 		: 'success', 				// This status will go all the way through to context class in Bootstrap, or Bulma, or Material Design time 		: GetHttpTimeString(now()), 	// This is just easy to do, and can quickly be seen message_i18n 	: 'HELLO_WORLD', 			// When I get to i18n, this will be the raw key.
 This is for debuggin i18n message 		: 'Hello, world!', 			// This is the 'post i18n' lookup.
 It is possible tht there will not be a match data 		: [] or {}				// This one may be non existant depending on the nature of the request }